 Role of Teachers

 In an inquiry-based learning environment, the teacher serves as a facilitator, providing support and guidance to help students explore and discover new information and ideas.
 Students are encouraged to pose questions, conduct research, and engage in hands-on activities and projects to learn about a particular topic or subject.
-This approach allows students to actively construct their own understanding of the material, rather than simply memorizing facts and information.
+This approach allows students to construct their own understanding of the material actively rather than simply memorizing facts and information.

 Examples of lesson plans based on inquiry-based learning: